aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 .. _where_is_the_thr:

-**Where is the thread, event dispatcher and queues in the diagram?**
+**Where is the thread, event processor and queues in the diagram?**

 The thread is missing from the UML: